 Team members include the District’s medical advisor, a school nurse, the Building Principal, and the Superintendent or designee.

-The review team is guided by the Board’s policies, Illinois Department of Public Health rules and regulations, and all other applicable State and federal laws.
-See also policies 5:040, Communicable and Chronic Infectious Disease, and 7:280, Communicable and Chronic Infectious Disease.
+The review team is guided by the Board’s policies, Illinois Dept. of Public Health rules and regulations, and all other applicable State and federal laws.
+It reports directly to the Superintendent or designee.
+See also policies 5:040, General Personnel – Communicable and Chronic Infectious Disease, and 7:280, Students, Communicable and Chronic Infectious Disease.
 The review team consults the employee’s or the student’s personal physician and local health department officials before making any recommendations.